xzyaoi/ml/content/docs/chapter-2.md

 ###  What is regression?
 What is classification?

+Regression is about predicting a label and classification is about predicting a quantity.
+In other word, the result of regression are continous quantities while the result of classification are discrete class labels.

+For example, if

 ###  What is supervised learning?
 What is semi-supervised learning?
 What is weakly-supervised learning?
 What is unsupervised learning?

 ###  What are the steps for a supervised learning?